Opening at Nuremberg (November 21, 1945)

 • Nazi Germany’s persecution and murder of Jews—Jackson stated that “5,700,000 Jews are missing from the countries in which they formerly lived,” and that “History does not record a crime ever perpetrated against so many victims or one ever carried out with such calculated cruelty.”

-Justice Jackson also offered a specific and candid explanation of the Allied theory that it was lawful to prosecute individuals, including national, military, and other leaders up to the level of the head of state, for international crimes including war-making:
+Justice Jackson also offered a specific and candid explanation of the Allied theory that it was lawful to prosecute individuals, including national, military, and other leaders up to the level of a head of state, for international crimes, including war-making:

 Any resort to war—to any kind of a war—is a resort to means that are inherently criminal.
 War inevitably is a course of killings, assaults, deprivations of liberty, and destruction of property.
 An honestly defensive war is, of course, legal and saves those lawfully conducting it from criminality.
 But inherently criminal acts cannot be defended by showing that those who committed them were engaged in a war, when war itself is illegal.
 The very minimum legal consequence of the treaties making aggressive wars illegal is to strip those who incite or wage them of every defense the law ever gave, and to leave war-makers subject to judgment by the usually accepted principles of the law of crimes.